 How Deep You Need To Cut

 Since angle grinders are handheld and have a limited disc size, there’s a limitation on how deep they can cut.
-The guard will prevent you from being able to cut deeper than 2.75 in (69.85 cm) deep with a standard 4 ½ inch angle grinder.
+The guard will prevent you from being able to cut deeper than 2.75 in (69.85 mm) deep with a standard 4 ½ inch angle grinder.

 Disc Type